ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 - To rename an element, first copy it to a new element as above, then delete the old element.

+- To exiting a sub-application, return to the previous menu, press [PF3].
+To return to the Configuration Menu, press [Clear].

 Lines
 =====